notrobot1/cyber_azov_report/README.md

 At this time we can assert that application have not permissions collect geo data.
 But lets see what application send to server.
 I hook to function wich connect to server and replace cyberazov[.]com on my  ip.
 Now all request send be in my web server and I can see all request from application.

 screeen````````
 On the screenshot we can see http request on which you can see that it not have POST or GET parameters.
+We get base64 string in response, I'm tryed decode this string but it ended in failure.